daremes/au-plugin-template/README.md

 cmake --build . --config Release
 ```

-> **Note for macOS 15 SDK users:** The project pins the deployment target to macOS 13.0 when none is supplied.
-This keeps JUCE's legacy screen capture APIs available when compiling with the latest SDK.
+> **Note for macOS 15 SDK users:** The project pins the deployment target to macOS 13.0 and forces JUCE to use ScreenCaptureKit when none is supplied.
+This keeps JUCE's helper tools (including `juceaide`) building against the latest SDK where CoreGraphics screen capture APIs have been removed.
 If you need a different target, override it at configure time via `-DCMAKE_OSX_DEPLOYMENT_TARGET=14.0` (or another supported version).

 The resulting plug-in binaries can be found under `build/CosmicGrainDelay_artefacts`.
 Copy the appropriate format (e.g. `.vst3`, `.component`, or standalone app) to your plug-in folder.